2.2.12 Cycle 12 - Sending messages across the network

 This object holds a message received or created for broadcasting, it holds all necessary data such as the sender, timestamp, contents, etc. It's useful for ensuring that messages broadcasted across the message are all consistently typed.

-object and contains a signature that confirms that the sender did in fact send and approve a message.
+This object wraps the Broadcast_Message_Contents object and contains a signature that confirms that the sender did in fact send and approve a message.

 Pseudocode